samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 ### In Summary

+I want to keep these blog posts reasonably brief, so I'll stop there.

+To sum up the out-of-box experience:

-So to sum up, your code is split into little bits, that you can't get a good overview of.
+- Your code is split into little bits, that you can't get a good overview of.

-You can't navigate or analyse your code in any meaningful way.
+- You can't navigate or analyse your code in any meaningful way.

-You can't set breakpoints, or inspect variables at runtime.
+- You can't set breakpoints, or inspect variables at runtime.

-You have to close the editor to test your code, and the first time you know about a problem is when it doesn't do what it's supposed to - probably by silently crashing.
+- You have to close the editor to test your code, and the first time you know about a problem is when it doesn't do what it's supposed to - probably by silently crashing.

-Your only clue to what is going on is to log stuff to the console.
+- Your only clue to what is going on is to log stuff to the console.
 Which by the way doubles up as an (extraordinarily clumsy and annoying) chat window that you can't move or resize.

 Are we having fun yet?